Espiego/Crypcur/README.md

 Enhancements
 License
 Project Overview
-This project showcases a basic cryptocurrency called MyCoin running on a custom blockchain.
-It covers all the necessary components:
+CrypCur is a basic cryptocurrency running on a custom blockchain.
+It allows nodes to mine blocks, verify transactions, and maintain consensus over the integrity of the blockchain.
+It showcases all the necessary components of a cryptocurrency system:

-Blockchain structure
+Blockchain Structure
-Block mining with Proof of Work
+Proof of Work Mining Algorithm
-Transaction management
+Transaction Management
-Node communication through Flask APIs
+Node Communication via Flask APIs
-It is designed to simulate a decentralized currency where nodes can mine blocks, verify transactions, and maintain consensus over the chain's integrity.
+Blockchain Validation for Tamper-proofing
 Features
 Blockchain Management: Add and validate new blocks with transactions.
-Proof of Work Mining: Implements a simple mining algorithm for block creation.
+Proof of Work Mining: Implements a basic mining algorithm for block creation.
-Transactions: Create transactions with wallets.
+Transaction System: Create transactions between wallets.
-Flask-based Node: Each node serves blockchain data through a REST API.
+RESTful APIs: Flask-based APIs to interact with the blockchain.
-Chain Validation: Ensures the blockchain remains tamper-proof.
+Blockchain Validation: Ensures the chain remains tamper-proof and consistent.
 Getting Started
 Prerequisites
-Ensure you have the following installed on your system:
+Ensure you have the following installed on your machine:

 Python 3.x
 pip (Python package installer)